austinglaser/csci3308-project/server/README.md

-# About
-This is Alan's proposal for a simple server stack.

 # uWSGI
 uWSGI can be used as both a web server and a python interface.
 Assuming our server will only have to deal with very light loads, this should be sufficient.